Train on railway crossing over River Roe near Binevenagh Mountain Co Londonderry

 Cultural Highlights

-• Jane Ross House on Main Street, where Ross collected the tune that became “Londonderry Air” and later “Danny Boy”.
+• Jane Ross House on Main Street, where the collector recorded the melody that became “Londonderry Air”.

-• The birthplace of William Massey, New Zealand’s 19th‑century prime minister, on Irish Green Street.
+• Birthplace of William Massey, New Zealand’s 19th‑century prime minister, on Irish Green Street.

-• Annual events such as the Danny Boy Jazz and Blues Festival, Roe Valley Folk Festival, Stendhal Festival of Art, and the NI Super Cup.
+• Annual events: Danny Boy Jazz and Blues Festival, Roe Valley Folk Festival, Stendhal Festival of Art, and the NI Super Cup.

 Practical Information